The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

 \section{Introduction}

+The main topics of this paper are the defect of valued field extensions, which lies at the heart of longstanding open problems in algebraic geometry and model theoretic algebra, and the valuation theory of deeply ramified fields.
+By studying the latter in depth, we will exhibit the connection with the former.
+On the one hand, this enables us to better understand deeply ramified fields, and on the other hand, it shows us a possible direction in our attempt to tame the defect.

-This paper owes its existence to the following well known deep open problems in positive characteristic: \sn 1) resolution of singularities in arbitrary dimension, \sn 2) decidability of the field $\F_q((t))$ of Laurent series over a finite field $\F_q$, and of its perfect hull. \sn Both problems are connected with the structure theory of valued function fields of positive characteristic $p$.
+Our interest in the defect owes its existence to the following well known deep open problems in positive characteristic: \sn 1) resolution of singularities in arbitrary dimension, \sn 2) decidability of the field $\F_q((t))$ of Laurent series over a finite field $\F_q$, and of its perfect hull. \sn Both problems are connected with the structure theory of valued function fields of positive characteristic $p$.
 The main obstruction here is the phenomenon of the \bfind{defect}, which we will define now.

 By $(L|K,v)$ we denote a field extension $L|K$ where $v$ is a valuation on $L$ and $K$ is endowed with the restriction of $v$.
 The valuation ring of $v$ on $L$ will be denoted by $\cO_L\,$, and that on $K$ by $\cO_K\,$.
 Similarly, $\cM_L$ and $\cM_K$ denote the valuation ideals of $L$ and $K$.
 The value group of the valued field $(L,v)$ will be denoted by $vL$, and its residue field by $Lv$.
 The value of an element $a$ will be denoted by $va$, and its residue by $av$.